mood-in-pixels/2180m/README.md

 ## Running the tests

-We used Nightmare and Mocha to create tests.
+We used Nightmare to create tests.
 To run the tests enter
 ```
 npm test
 ```
 on the command line.

 Once running the test will create a new user and log them into the site, creating a screen capture at the moment of on-click event.

 ## Deployment

-Deployment is through Heroku using JAWs for SQL data base requirements.
+Deployment is through Heroku using JAWs for MySQL data base requirements.

 ## Built With